There Are Fatalities And Several People Injured After A Pedestrian Bridge Collapsed At Florida International University

 A newly-installed pedestrian bridge at Florida International University collapsed Thursday afternoon, leading to several injuries and trapping people and cars underneath.

+There are "multiple" victims, Miami-Dade Deputy Mayor Maurice Kemp said at a press briefing.
+Eight vehicles were trapped under the bridge and eight people were transported to the hospital, officials said.

+Kemp said the final number of victims had not been determined yet.
+Once rescue efforts are completed, the Miami-Dade Police Department's Homicide Bureau will begin investigating the collapse, officials said.

 Lt.
-Alejandro Camacho, of the Florida Highway Patrol, told BuzzFeed News that five to six cars are crushed underneath the bridge.
-He said there are fatalities, but he's unsure how many, adding, "It's unknown the number of fatalities, since we just don't know what's underneath the rubble."
+Alejandro Camacho, of the Florida Highway Patrol, told BuzzFeed News that there are fatalities, but he's unsure how many, adding, "It's unknown the number of fatalities, since we just don't know what's underneath the rubble."

 Fire rescue crews said they were still working to find survivors underneath the debris, but said that as of 3 p.m. local time, they had found no signs that anyone had survived the collapse.